Portsmouth astronomers get top honour

 Friday January 25th, 2019

-The Galaxy Zoo citizen science project, a project supported by the University for over ten years, won the 2019 Group Achievement Award
+They are part of the Galaxy Zoo citizen science project, which has won the 2019 Group Achievement Award.

-Students and staff from the University’s Institute of Cosmology and Gravitation have been involved in Galaxy Zoo over the years – making Portsmouth one of the biggest, and longest, partners in the project.
+Up to 10 students and staff from the University’s Institute of Cosmology and Gravitation have been involved in Galaxy Zoo over the years – making Portsmouth one of the biggest, and longest, partners in the project over the last decade.